laocid/swiper/README.md

 - ffprobe

 ## Functionality
-Convert all sorts of video files (mov, mp4, avi, wmv, gif etc.) into a series of frames - extract at custom frame rates, resolutions, and file formats (namely: jpeg, png).
-Cache frames in memory instead of on disk to reduce frame drops.
-Apply wallpapers at specific playback frame rates, independent of render frame rates.
-The main features to enhance performance is frame caching (-c), custom resolutions (-w, -h), playback frame rates (-p) and rendering as jpeg frames (omission of -P).
-In the below examples, I suggest you understand how the last one works if you want the optimal performance.
+- Convert all sorts of video files (mov, mp4, avi, wmv, gif etc.) into a series of frames - extract at custom frame rates, resolutions, and file formats (namely: jpeg, png).
+- Cache frames in memory instead of on disk to reduce frame drops.
+- Apply wallpapers at specific playback frame rates, independent of render frame rates.
+- Main performance enhancing features: Frame caching (-c), custom resolution (-w, -h), render frame rate (-r), playback frame rate (-p), and rendering as jpeg frames (omit -P).

+Take a look at the last example if you want optimal performance, although you should understand it before you apply it.
+Arguments in each example, while compatible with some video files, will not have the same effect on others.

 ## Example usage
 - `$ swiper`